House I Love

 4. Place the seeds on top of the paper towel.
 Use 10 seeds for easy percent calculation if you are testing germination rates.

 5. Close the bag and wait for the seed to germinate (approximately one week).
 Check the humidity level in the bag every two days.
 If it starts to dry, spray the paper towel with more water from your spray bottle.
-Do not add so much water that puddles in the bag.
+Do not add so much water to the puddles in the bag.
 If they do, it is poured out.

 How to germinate a seed with a paper towel and without soil